steiner-de/aptiq_interview/docs/README.md

   1. Ensure Python is installed on the operating system
   2. Clone the GitHub repository - gh repo clone steiner-de/aptiq_interview
   3. Open the terminal or command prompt and navigate to the local directory containing the cloned repository
-  4. Execute the setup_and_run.bat or setup_and_run.bash file (use .bat for Windows and .bash for unix/MacOS
+  4. Execute the setup_and_run.bat or setup_and_run.sh file (use .bat for Windows and .bash for unix/MacOS
+    a.
+To execute the setup_and_run.sh file execute the following:
+      `./setup_and_run.sh`
-  5. The output file will be generated in the src folder of the repository
+  5. The output file will be generated in the working directory
 # Alternative Execution
   1. Ensure Python is installed on the operating system
   2. Clone the GitHub repository - gh repo clone steiner-de/aptiq_interview